Team-Wang-Lab/MOTRL/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# MOTRL
+# MOT-RL

 <!-- badges: start -->
 <!-- badges: end -->

+## Introduction

-The goal of MOTRL is to directly estimate optimal dynamic treatment regime (DTR) or tolerant DTR (tDTR) in a multi-stage multi-treatment setting.
+The goal of MOT-RL is to directly estimate optimal dynamic treatment regime (DTR) or tolerant DTR (tDTR) in a multi-stage multi-treatment setting.
 The users can self-define their preference on different priorities and the tolerant rate at each stage.

+In this README file, we provide a detailed instruction on the installation of the MOTRL package, its usage, and the interpretation of the result.

+More example code about the simulation in the manuscript can be found in the folder ‘vignettes’ at `Simulation_2D.Rmd` (2 objective cases) and `Simulation_3D.Rmd` (3 objective case).

 ## Installation